erikcameron/decorum/README.md

 # Decorum

 Decorum implements lightweight decorators for Ruby, called "tasteful decorators."
 (See below.)
-It is very small, possibly very fast, and has no requirements outside of the standard library.
+It is very small, likey very fast, and has no requirements outside of the standard library.
 Use it wherever.

 ## Quick Start